wrighang/project_01_team_11/README.md

 - What inconsistencies or issues did we encounter in the data?
 - Did we need to remove or fill in any missing values?
 - What methods did we use?
-- Did we create any new columns or variablesz to enhance the analysis?
+- Did we create any new columns or variables to enhance the analysis?
 - Were there any outliers that needed handling?
 How were they addressed?
 - Did we document our steps for reproducibility?